skilld-labs/advanced_entity_reference_formatter/README.md

+# Deprecation notice

+This module has been moved to https://www.drupal.org/project/entity_reference_dynamic_display

+Do not use this repo anymore

 # Entity Reference Dynamic Display
 Drupal 8 module that provides Dynamic Display formatter for entity reference fields, allowing to select different view modes per target bundle or delta item.